ssnjr2002/stremio-gdrive/README.md

 1. Hit the deploy button.
 2. Paste the token string in the token field.
 3. Copy your cloudflare worker url and paste it in the cf proxy url field.
+Leave it blank to use the addon without the proxy.
 4. Hit deploy.

-### Adding addon to Stremio:
+### Installing the addon to your Stremio account:

 1. Get the url of the heroku app you deployed.
 Add `/manifest.json` to the end.
-For example if my herokuapp url is `https://stremiogdrive.herokuapp.com/` add `/manifest.json` to the end to get: `https://stremiogdrive.herokuapp.com/manifest.json`.
+For example if my herokuapp url is `https://your-stremiogdrive.herokuapp.com` add `/manifest.json` to the end to get: `https://your-stremiogdrive.herokuapp.com/manifest.json`.
 Copy this url.
-2. Go to https://staging.strem.io/ and log into your stremio account.
-Press the puzzle icon on the top right.
+2. Open stremio on desktop or android and go to addons section.
-3. On your left you will see a search box with the text "Search Addons", paste the url you got in step 1 in the search box.
-A prompt will open up, press install.
+3. In the search bar paste the manifest link (`https://your-stremiogdrive.herokuapp.com/manifest.json`) and press enter.
+Click install and you are done.

 ## How the addon works